i2p/i2p.www/i2p2www/spec/proposals/150-garlic-farm-protocol.rst

 - Closest floodfills profile data for time periods yesterday, today, and tomorrow

+Admin data:

+- Raft ID
+- Cluster name
+- Raft parameters?
+- TBD

 Administration Interface
 ========================

 TBD, possibly a separate proposal.
+Not required for the first release.

 Requirements of an admin interface:
-(not all necessarily for 1.0)

 - Support for multiple master destinations, i.e. multiple virtual clusters (farms)
 - Provide comprehensive view of shared cluster state - all stats published by members, who is the current leader, etc.
-- Ability to anoint a leader
+- Ability to force removal of a participant or leader from the cluster
-- Ability to force publish metaLS (if current node is leader)
+- Ability to force publish metaLS (if current node is publisher)
-- Ability to exclude hashes from metaLS (if current node is leader)
+- Ability to exclude hashes from metaLS (if current node is publisher)
 - Configuration import/export functionality for bulk deployments

 Router Interface
 ================

-TBD, possibly a separate proposal.
+TBD, possibly a separate proposal. i2pcontrol is not required for the first release and detailed changes will be included in a separate proposal.

 Requirements for Garlic Farm to router API (in-JVM java or i2pcontrol)